Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Knock down the pin"

-The child is invited to throw the ball from a certain distance so as to knock down the skittle.
-First, they take a ball of large diameter, and a small and light pin, later they use balls of different diameters.
+The child is asked to throw the ball from a certain distance in order to knock down the pin.
+At first they take a large diameter ball and a small and light pin, later they use balls of different diameters.

 "Two Balls"

-Two children sit opposite each other at a distance of 1 m, both have a large ball in their hands.
-Together they count: "One, two, three!" - and push the balls towards each other so that they collide.
+Two children sit opposite each other at a distance of 1 m, both holding a large ball in their hands.
+They count together: “One, two, three!” - and push the balls towards each other so that they collide.
 Gradually the distance increases.

 "Sandbox and Squirrel"

-Standing around the sandbox, throw cones into it with the right and left hands; increase the distance to the sandbox by 1-2 m and also throw with the right and left hand; throw with both hands from the chest and over the head.
+Standing around the sandbox, throw cones into it with your right and left hands; increase the distance to the sandbox by 1-2 m and also throw with your right and left hands; throw with both hands from the chest and from behind the head.

 Svetlana Kuzmina